 - Home Price: $184,900 median purchase price, $985 median monthly rent

-Like most Southwest cities with warm weather, Las Vegas is a favorite among snowbirds, retirees, families, and young professionals seeking a place to live where there’s plenty to do and see year-round!
-And while Sin City might be better known for its casinos and shows on The Strip, it’s surprisingly the top most dog-friendly place to live in the U.S.!
+Like most Southwestern cities with warm weather, Las Vegas is a favorite among snowbirds, retirees, families, and young professionals seeking a place to live where there’s plenty to do and see year-round!
+And while Sin City might be better known for its casinos and shows on The Strip, it’s a top dog-friendly place to live in the U.S.!
 What makes this Nevada city a great place for pooches?
-It’s the beautiful weather, pet-friendly businesses, and number of dog parks per resident!
+It’s the beautiful weather, pet-friendly businesses, and the number of dog parks per resident!

 Things to Do with Your Dog in Las Vegas

-Bring your pup with you to experience outdoor art installation Seven Magic Mountain.
-Make your way to Spring Mountain Ranch State Park, where you’ll find a slew of trails fit for you and your four-legged pal.
-Spend some time in the dog run at Desert Breeze Dog Park—or if it’s too hot outside for your furry friend, pop over to Barx Parx‘s indoor play area.
-Take your dog with you to brunch at Park on Fremont, where you can order Lemon Ricotta Pancakes.
-Sip on a Leglifter Light or Tailwagger Wheat and enjoy some quality time with your best friend on the patio at Big Dog’s Brewing Co.
-Or wake up in the morning with a Tiramisu Cold Brew while your dog snacks on treats at Sunrise Coffee.
+Bring your pup with you to experience a fantastic outdoor art installation at Seven Magic Mountains.
+Find a slew of Las Vegas trails fit for you and your four-legged pal at Spring Mountain Ranch State Park.
+Spend some time in the dog run at Desert Breeze Dog Park—or pop over to the indoor play area at Barx Parx if it’s too hot for their paws.
+Wake up in the morning with a Butterbeer Latte while your dog snacks on treats at Sunrise Coffee.
+Take your dog with you to chow down burgers on the outdoor patio at Park on Fremont.
+Or sip a Leglifter Light or Tailwagger Wheat and enjoy some quality time with your best friend outside at Big Dog’s Brewing Company.

-Things to Do with Your Dog in New York City
+Things to Do with Your Dog in Minneapolis

 - Population: 620,589